 These results show that Maud can achieve an adequate fit to a realistic pathway-sized dataset.
 This was achieved without fixing the marginal values of kinetic parameters: the information required to make good predictions was contained in the correlation structure of the joint posterior distribution.
 This finding is consistent with previous analyses of biological systems that found they are “sloppy”, that is, sensitive to parameter combinations rather than marginal parameter values, with important combinations, scales and regions of sensitivity being difficult to ascertain in advance (Gutenkunst et al. 2007; Poirier 1998).

 The question naturally arises whether the crucial high-dimensional parameter correlations are linear or non-linear.
 This is relevant to the question of model performance, as linear correlations are easier to correct for.
 A linearly correlated posterior space would also be easier to summarise.
-We address this question below in Section 2.2.2.
+We address this question in the next section.

-This case study illustrates the type of kinetic model and dataset that Maud can fit.
-The model we analysed has 10 reactions, 5 state variables and 212 parameters.
-Generalising from our ability to fit this model in a reasonable time using Maud, we expect that Maud can be used to fit realistic Bayesian models of approximately the same size, but not, for example, genome-scale kinetic models.
-To fit larger models, faster steady state solving methods or alternative inference algorithms will be required.
-Section 2.2.2 addresses whether Laplace approximation is a suitable candidate.